rbind/cheap_shots/content/classes/computer-setup.md

 and hit enter.

 [Here is a video](https://youtu.be/Ks3q0WSQ_eo) showing you how to install packages.
 There may be additional packages you should install prior to your first class or workshop.

+I also have a short video on [Using RStudio](https://youtu.be/FNrCxTSzq6s).

 ### Create a markdown file